Crush'd: Plot

 As the morning starts, Betty decides to go to work early, hoping to grasp the attention of her neighbor, Jesse, who comes home around the same time Betty leaves for work.
 As she arrives at work, Betty is stunned to find Amanda staying overnight at Mode as she has been evicted from her apartment due to her financial instability.
-Betty suggests that Amanda ask Betty her friends to help her look for a new place.
+Betty suggests that Amanda ask her friends to help her look for a new place.
 Betty is determined to win over her crush, and goes as far as even listening to his demos like they are love letters and talks him up so much that even Daniel starts to tease her.
 However, Amanda lands at Betty's doorstep with Halston in tow asking to become Betty's new roommate, admitting that she had no one else to turn to.
 Unfortunately, this unlikely pairing is way beyond The Odd Couple, as she borrows Betty's clothes (a blouse becomes a belted dress; leggings become a skin-tight number), eats all her food and keeps her awake at night with her demands.

 However, Amanda seems to have untapped potential as she actually comes up with a few good ideas.
 Once she becomes aware that Betty has a crush on one of her neighbors but not whom, she suggests she invite him to the Mode "Fashion Heats Up" party.
 When Betty invites Jesse, he assumes that she wants his band, "Dark Sexual Journey", to play.
 However, she later discovers that Daniel has already booked Mariah Carey for the party.
 Amanda then suggests that Betty hold an after-party on her rooftop and invite her crush's band to play there, while at the same time using it as a get-out-of-debt scheme for Amanda's debt.
 She also reworks Betty's colorful invitation flyers and advertises the party through elite guerrilla marketing to make the employees think it is an exclusive VIP party to pique their interest.
 The ploy works and the party becomes a success.
 With help from the family, Betty comes up with a Mexican-style theme for the over 300 people that will show up at the event.

 On the Mode front, both Daniel and Wilhelmina are having problems with their new CFO, Connor.
 Daniel expects Connor, as his friend, to bow to his wishes, which means not selling any of the Meade Publication titles to offset their deficit, which was one of Connor's suggestions.
 When Wilhelmina becomes suspicious of Daniel and Connor becoming fast friends, Daniel comes clean about their partnership.
 Having been duped by Daniel, Wilhelmina is all set to blackmail Connor to get her way, but unexpectedly develops a crush on him, which has Marc taking notes.
 However behind the scenes, Claire warns Daniel that he should be careful around Connor, even when Connor is around Wilhelmina.